driessenslucas/researchproject/Thesis.md

   • Wat is de meerwaarde voor het bedrijf?
   • Is er een maatschappelijke/economische/socio-economische meerwaarde aanwezig?
 -- -->

-Let's provide a more concise and fluid rewrite of the reflections and self-reflection sections to enhance readability and maintain a cohesive narrative style.

 ## Reflections on the Research Project